sgauthamr2001/FPGA_Genome_Alignment/Accelerator_Integrated/README.md

 ```
 make
 ```
-This shall print out the aligned sub-sequences in hexadecimal, and also the cycle counts taken for various parts of the integration.
+This shall print out the aligned sub-sequences in hexadecimal with a 3 - bit encoding similar to hardware accelerator module, and also the cycle counts taken for various parts of the integration.

 Schematic :